Supplements: Nutrition in a pill?

 If you're generally healthy and eat a wide variety of foods, including fruits, vegetables, whole grains, legumes, low-fat dairy products, lean meats and fish, you likely don't need supplements.

-However, the dietary guidelines recommend supplements — or fortified foods — in the following situations:
+But supplements — or fortified foods — might be appropriate in some situations:

 - Women who may become pregnant should get 400 micrograms a day of folic acid from fortified foods or supplements, in addition to eating foods that naturally contain folate.